davidilopez/reddit-pipeline-iac/README.md

 - A scheduler in Cloud Scheduler to run the API every 72 hours.

 In the upcoming hours, I want to complete the following:
-- Set up a Dagster pipeline to run the API, replacing Cloud Scheduler.
-- Set up a data warehouse in Apache Druid to store the Reddit posts.
+- Set BigQuery as the data warehouse for the Reddit posts.
 - Set up an analytics platform in Apache Superset to visualize the Reddit posts.

 ## Running the project